-Almost 100 km north of Seattle we visited Pilchuck school.
+Almost 100 km north of the city we visited Pilchuck school.
 It is one of the most famous glass schools in the world, and more than the professional information we got from their kind director, we had time to appreciate the beauty of the wooden buildings, respectfully integrated in the landscape.

 A nice place.